lit-alan/Server-Side-Scripting/Snippets/project.md

 CodeIgniter also needs the correct database settings so it can connect to MySQL.

-Add or update these lines in .env:
+Add or update these lines in `.env`:

 ```ini
 database.default.hostname = localhost